 What language is spoken in the volunteer house?

-Our volunteers come from all over the world and so English is the most common language spoken within the house.
+HCA volunteers come from all over the world and so English is the most common language spoken within the house.
 However, we live right in the community and so as soon as you’re out the door you will be immersed in Spanish.
 No worries – – there are plenty of opportunities to learn and practice Spanish!

 Is HCA a religious organization?

-Will I need to take public transportation to get to the classrooms?
+How will I get to the classrooms?

 How much should I expect to pay for food?